USEPA/EPADecon/README.md

 ## Running the Application in Development

-The wide area decontamination tool is an ASP.Net Core application with a VueJs TypeScript frontend.
+The Wide-Area Biodecon Resource Estimation Tool is an ASP.Net Core application with a VueJs TypeScript frontend.

 Ensure that all dependencies listed above are installed and configured appropriately.
 When first getting started with the application, clone the repository in the folder of your choice.
 This initial step should only be performed once: